July 26, 2017

 To develop and advance solutions to California’s interconnection problems, we need more industry engagement.
 The more we debate, write about and analyze these obstacles, the faster we can overcome them.
 Companies that participate in the discussion have a distinct advantage because they will understand the coming changes.
 They can proactively develop the business mechanisms to get the most out of future innovations while everyone else is just playing catch-up.

 Kenneth Sahm White is the economics and policy analysis director at the Clean Coalition, a nonprofit working to expedite the transition to a 21st-century energy system.
-White explains: “We are actively engaged in regulatory policy development though official proceedings and working groups related to procurement, interconnection, full valuation, planning, pilot programs, and development of markets, tariffs and compensation for the range of services that distributed energy resources can provide to customers, utilities and transmission operators.
+White explains: “We are actively engaged in regulatory policy development through official proceedings and working groups related to procurement, interconnection, full valuation, planning, pilot programs, and development of markets, tariffs and compensation for the range of services that distributed energy resources can provide to customers, utilities, and transmission operators.
 We advocate for policies and programs that typically overlap with growth and cost reduction in all renewable energy industries.”

 Groups such as the Clean Coalition and CALSEIA are instrumental in consolidating the solar industry’s concerns and presenting a clear and effective message to the appropriate parties at the CPUC or in the IOUs.
 These groups also provide training and discussion forums to develop proposals for policy changes that impact the entire industry.
 Heavner emphasizes the importance of working together as a unified industry via groups like CALSEIA: “We need everyone to join forces to take solar to the next level.”